 - Community rated: Also known as no-age rated, because these plans charge the same premium regardless of age.
 Over time, you pay less for community rated plans.

 - Issue-age rated: Premiums are based on your age at the time you join the plan and won't go up just because you get older.
 They may rise over time due to inflation, though.

 Our Find a Plan tool makes it easy to compare Medigap plans in Iowa.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.